-Prerequisites: Satisfactory completion of all courses in the program and/or consent of the Program director.
+Prerequisites: Satisfactory completion of all courses in the program and/or consent

 Students will gain practical experience in insurance billing by working in a variety of medical facilities where they will have the opportunity to apply concepts studied in the medical billing curriculum.
 Facilities will include dental and medical offices, health insurance companies, hospitals, and independent billing companies.